dmd-program/dmd-100/topics/audience.md

 - **Activist:** general public, politicians,
 - **Professor:** students, colleagues, tenure and promotion committees, publications

 Each of these situations involves strategy, which is developed to guide the design process.
+It is helpful to model the